dart-lang/language/accepted/future-releases/small-features-21Q1/implementation-plan.md

 The language team adds the feature to the CHANGELOG.
 They write some sort of announcement email or blog post.

+The language tour needs to be updated to mention `>>>` as a user definable operator.

 ## Phase 4 (Clean-up)

 ### Remove flag